Facebook pixel What is Resilience? | Pepperdine University Skip to main content

 What is Resilience?

 Resilience, according to RISE, “is the capacity to make it through expected and unexpected adversities.
-In the process of navigating such adversities, we may be stretched, changed, and develop new skills.”
+In the process of navigating such adversities, we may be stretched, changed, and develop new skills to enhance our lives.”
 In the materials industry, rubber is rated on how quickly it can bounce back from being stretched and changed.
 Did you know that we as humans have the same capacity to bounce back from challenges?
 The ability to bounce back is a critical life skill for students during the college years and beyond.

 RISE seeks to build the physical, social, cognitive, spiritual, service, and life skills resilience of our students by providing them with building blocks that can be used to navigate life's difficulties.